Saturday, 23 October 2010

 Coast north of Port de Soller

-Puig Major, highest mountain but sadly the site of the USA Radar Station
+Puig Major, highest mountain and site of USA Radar Station

 Pollenca and another cycle race, the island is a cyclist's paradise